MoralCode/sonos-bt-speaker/README.md

-# BT-Speaker
+# Sonos-BT-Speaker

-A simple Bluetooth Speaker Daemon designed for the Raspberry Pi 3.
+A simple Bluetooth Speaker Daemon to turn a sonos device into a bluetooth speaker.
+Designed for the Raspberry Pi 3 and based on [lukasjapan's bt-speaker repository](https://github.com/lukasjapan/bt-speaker) (with some other stuff added).

-BT-Speaker aims to _just work_ on a vanilla installation using pure ALSA.
+Sonos-BT-Speaker aims to _just work_ on a vanilla installation using pure ALSA.

 ## Installation